ahmed-hassan19/jsonstat-validator/README.md

 ### Creating a New Release

+1. Update the `CHANGELOG.md`.
-1. Create a new release on GitHub with a tag in the format `vX.Y.Z`
+2. Create a new release on GitHub with a tag in the format `vX.Y.Z`

 The GitHub Actions workflow will automatically: